 Data on vehicle volumes, vehicle speeds, and crashes will be collected in the project area and on adjacent roads, as needed, to determine if and how traffic patterns have been affected by the traffic calming measures.
 Data may also be collected on volumes of vulnerable road users and community experiences and perceptions.
-Through the monitoring process, if the vehicle volumes are found to be at a level appropriate for the road typology, the 85th percentile vehicle speeds are below 40km/h, and there are no major collisions, the project will generally be considered successful.
-Increased volumes of vulnerable road users and positive community experiences and perceptions will also be considered as success measures.

-The effectiveness of the project will be evaluated based on a review of the data collected before and after implementation.
-The evaluation results may lead to any of the following actions being taken:
+The effectiveness of the traffic calming project will be evaluated based on a review of the data collected before and after implementation.
+The results of the evaluation may lead to any of the following actions being taken: